theharold9000/Job-Ads---Brisbane/Go Developer - Brownfield Project.md

 'Senior' Go developers aren't really a thing right now but if you've been dabbling and would now like to get paid to use it, hit me up.
 Alternatively, if you come from a Python, Node.js or C++ background and are interested in getting aboard the Go train, I want to hear from you.

-If you have an active GitHub, GitLab, BitBucket or Stack Overflow profile include a link or fork me because I want to see it!
+If you have an active GitHub, GitLab, BitBucket or Stack Overflow profile include a link or follow me because I want to see it!

 **Harold Liu**</br>
 **ph/txt:** 0400 659 332 | **email:** harold@justdigitalpeople.com.au</br>